This article helps you to ...

-Your Allocation Strategy determines how ShipStation reserves (i.e. allocates) inventory for your "Awaiting Shipment" orders.
+Your Allocation Strategy determines how ShipStation reserves (i.e. allocates) inventory for your Awaiting Shipment orders.

-When you're ready to define (or refine) your allocation strategy, follow the steps below to get to the Allocation Strategy editor:
+When you're ready to define (or refine) your allocation strategy, follow the steps below to get to the Allocation Strategy editor.

-Head to your Account Settings (the gear icon in the upper right).
+1. Go to your Account Settings (the wrench icon in the upper right).